 Kanazawa – 金沢市

-In Ishikawa Prefecture, located in the Hokuriku region, there are many things to see, such as gardens, castles and historic districts.
+Kanazawa city, in Ishikawa Prefecture, offers many traditional attractions, such as gardens, castles and historic districts.

 What’s special about Kanazawa?

 Kanazawa is a city with a long history: especially, Kanazawa area developed under the domain of the Kaga clan in the Edo period.
-Escaped from WW2 raids, Kanazawa’s places maintain the ancient features.
+Escaped from WW2 raids, Kanazawa’s heritage maintains the ancient features.

 We will now introduce Kanazawa city’s main spots: